DarkMalwre/emailclient/README.md

-# emailclient
+# Email-Client
-A python email client using the python email
+A python email client using the python email library